GeorgeGray97/level5-portfolio/sp1.md

 ### What to do

-Create a team style guide - your colours, media and typography for this site - Use the [template style_guide.html](../../raw/master/templates/template_style_guide.zip).
+Create a style guide for the team website - your colours, media and typography for this site - Use the [template style_guide.html](../../raw/master/templates/template_style_guide.zip).

 ### Output

 Format - html file.
 Filename - `team_style_guide.html`.
-Save the relevant files to the `teamstyles` folder on the root of your site.
+Save the relevant files to the `teamstyles` folder on the root of your team website.

 *The team style guide is marked at SP1 - see marksheet*